 About the Office of Planning and Research & the Strategic Growth Council:

-State law establishes the Governor’s Office of Planning and Research (OPR) as the comprehensive state-planning agency.
+The Governor’s Office of Planning and Research (OPR) is the State’s Comprehensive Planning Agency.
 OPR is responsible for formulating long-range goals and policies spanning numerous issues, including land use, state and local planning, climate change, environmental justice, renewable energy, transportation, health, and military affairs.
 It also serves several important functions in the administration of the California Environmental Quality Act (CEQA).
-The Strategic Growth Council (SGC) is housed within OPR and is responsible for the implementation of policies through grant programs related to affordable housing, sustainable communities, transit-oriented development, infrastructure, conservation, health, and social equity.
+The Strategic Growth Council (SGC) is housed within OPR and is responsible for the implementation of policies through grant programs and policy initiatives related to affordable housing, sustainable communities, transit-oriented development, infrastructure, conservation, health, and social equity.

 - Wildfire: Intern may work to support the Commission on Catastrophic Wildfire Cost and Recovery, housed at OPR.
 An intern may participate in research on wildfires in California.

 - Regions Rise Together: This initiative focuses on inclusive economic development and sustainable approaches to land use and transportation planning.
 Intern may engage with state policy makers with ideas about how to align funding and policy to support economic development in inland areas.

 - Health and Equity: Intern may work on various projects to advance health and racial equity in California, including through the Health in All Policies Task Force.